 - Travel in a group if you can, single people are far juicier targets than two or more people who are obviously together

-- Have a self defense item ready to deploy if you are approached, this can be pepper spray, a firearm, knife, or other hand weapon.
+- Have a self-defense item ready to deploy if you are approached; this can be pepper spray, a firearm, knife, or another weapon.
 Showing you are armed and ready to defend yourself shows that you are not a target of opportunity

 - Be aware of your surroundings – If you are being followed or possibly entering a dangerous area keep your eyes open and change course immediately

 - Keep in mind the Grey Man tips above to keep off the radar of inquisitive people